datasciencecampus/pygrams/docs/tech-report.md

 Popular terminology refers to the most frequent keywords and small phrases ( up  to three words) and emerging terminology is keywords that show emerging ( or declining ) frequency patterns when projected on a time-series scale.

 ## Stakeholders
-The idea for the project came from the Department for Business, Energy and Indistrial Strategy (BEIS) and the Intellectual Property Office (IPO), where the former was popular key-terminology to be retrieved from patent applications and the latter came with the idea of retrieving emerging terminology.
-Both approaches would aim in providing richer information for various technology sectors for policy.
-The list below demonstrates the various stakeholders that have expressed an interest in using our pipeline for similar datasets since we started working on this project.
+The idea for this project initially came from the Department for Business, Energy and Industrial Strategy (BEIS) and the Intellectual Property Office (IPO).
+BEIS needed popular key-terminology to be retrieved from patent applications and IPO came with the idea of retrieving emerging terminology from the same dataset.
+Both approaches aimed in providing insights from various technology sectors for policy makers.
+The list below demonstrates  various stakeholders that have expressed an interest in using our pipeline for similar datasets since we started working on this project.
 - IPO: Emerging terminology from patent data (PATSTAT)
 - BEIS: popular terminology from UK patents
 - ONS: